A decade ago...

-I remember the moment I came up with the idea of the flip-chip.
-I was drinking tea on my Wisteria-covered veranda at the time, preparing for my next yoga class and wishing there was an easier way for students to communicate their needs.
-Like many other yoga teachers I know, I'd long struggled with when to assist and when not to assist.
-As yoga went mainstream, classes had gotten larger and there seemed to be new faces every week, making it more and more difficult to keep track of individual wishes.
-I was also seeing a rise in yoga injuries in my day job as a physical therapist.
-I felt that these injuries would have been prevented if communication in the yoga class had been more open and if students had felt more empowered to set their own boundaries.
+Nina was preparing for her next yoga class and wishing there was an easier way for students to communicate their needs.
+She'd long struggled with the question of when to assist and when not to assist.
+As yoga went mainstream, classes had gotten larger and there seemed to be new faces every week, making it more and more difficult to keep track.
+She was also seeing a rise in yoga injuries in her day job as a physical therapist.
+She felt that these injuries would have been prevented if communication in the yoga class had been more open and if students were empowered to set their own boundaries.

-The flip-chip gives teachers the confidence to offer hands-on assists at a time when increasing numbers of teachers and owners are resorting to a 'verbal assist only' policy, which is a great shame because for many people, hands-on assists are welcome and very beneficial!
+The flip-chip gives teachers the confidence to offer hands-on assists at a time when increasing numbers of teachers and owners are resorting to a 'verbal assist only' policy, which is a great shame because for many people, hands-on assists are welcome, nurturing and beneficial!

 “Many teachers don’t realize that the students most likely to want or need boundaries are LEAST likely to communicate this, including during one-on-one conversations with a teacher.
 It takes courage for many to feel like they even have the right to refuse touch" ~ Kelly McGonigal, Health Psychologist, Stanford University [Yoga Journal Buzz]